GMOD/jbrowse-components/website/docs/superquickstart_web.md

 cd /var/www/html/jbrowse2
 jbrowse add-track /path/to/my/file.bam --load copy

-## After you've had jbrowse for awhile, you can upgrade to our latest release
+## After you've had jbrowse for a while, you can upgrade to our latest release
 jbrowse upgrade /var/www/html/jbrowse2

 ## Outputting to a specific config file instead of a config directory